KittyGiraudel/jekyll-boilerplate/README.md

 * An empty folder has been created at `assets/js`.
 * An initial configuration for Kramdown has been added.
 * The CSS is being minified via Sass.
-* A `lang` attribute has been added to the default layout.
 * Some project-agnostic base styles have been added.
 * Normalize.css has been added.
 * `.DS_Store` and `node_modules` have been added to `.gitignore`.